Functorial transfer between relative trace formulas in rank one: Determination of the germs

 \item If $V_2$ is a three-dimensional (split) quadratic space, then $\dim M=\frac{d-1}{2}$, and there is an isomorphism $V_2\simeq\mathfrak{sl}_2$ with quadratic form $\xi = -\det$ and $L = C$, so the integral reads:

 \end{itemize}

-In either case, these integrals can be disintegrated against the quadratic form, but we need to choose a section $\sigma: \c_X^* \to V_2$ of the quadratic form, since the integrand is not invariant over the fibers.
+In either case, these integrals can be disintegrated against the quadratic form, i.e., written as iterated integrals $\int_{\c_X^*} \int$ with the interior integral taken over the fibers of the map $V_2\to \c_X^*$, but we need to choose a section $\sigma: \c_X^* \to V_2$, since the integrand is not invariant over the fibers.
 Choose this section $\sigma$ so that its image is contained in an affine line of the hyperplane $L=1$; then it is necessarily contained in the affine line $\sigma(0)+\bar M$ (where $\bar M=M/M'$, the image of $M$ in $V_2$); explicitly: \begin{itemize} \item $\sigma(\xi) = (1,\xi)$ in the coordinates above when $V_2$ is two-dimensional; \item $\sigma(\xi) = $ when $V_2$ is three-dimensional. \end{itemize}

 Let $B_2\subset \SO(V_2)$ be the stabilizer of the isotropic line $\bar M=M/M'$, and let $\delta_2^{-1}$ be the absolute value of the character by which it acts on $\bar M$.
 Then:

 \begin{lemma} The expressions \eqref{twodim} and \eqref{threedim} can be written: